 Dyson V10 Maintenance Costs

-The good news is the filter inside the Dyson V10 is what you call a “lifetime” filter, which means it does not need to be replaced during the duration of ownership.
+The good news is that the filter inside the Dyson V10 is what you call a “lifetime” filter, which means it does not need to be replaced during the duration of ownership.

 Part of upkeep is washing the filter to keep it clean and maintain the vacuum’s performance.